airqo-platform/AirQo-modules/docs/README.md

 Current machine learning software within the platform is in the [predict](https://github.com/airqo-platform/AirQo-api/tree/staging/src/predict) and [calibrate](https://github.com/airqo-platform/AirQo-api/tree/staging/src/calibrate) microservices, built using Python and Flask.
 These microservices can import additional functionality from modules in this repository e.g. the calibrate microservice imports the [calibration](https://github.com/airqo-platform/AirQo-modules/tree/staging/calibration) Python package.

+### Adding Machine Learning Models

-Process for adding machine learning models to the AirQo platform.
+The process for adding machine learning models to the AirQo platform is summarised here.

 ![add-ml-process](../assets/add-ml-process.svg)